FacuTombesi/facutombesi/README.md

 - 🔭 I’m currently working on new projects

-- 🌱 I’m currently learning Next.JS
+- 🌱 I’m currently learning Python

 - 📧 You can reach me through [here](mailto:facundomtombesi@gmail.com)